Graylog2/documentation/pages/enterprise/setup.rst

 Once you have `obtained a license <https://www.graylog.org/enterprise/>`_ you can import it into your Graylog setup by going through the following steps.

 #.
-As an admin user, open the System / License page from the menu in the web interface.
+As an admin user, open the "Enterprise/License" page from the menu in the web interface.
 #.
 Click the Import new license button in the top right hand corner.
 #.
 Copy the license text from the confirmation email and paste it into the text field.
 #.
 The license should be valid and a preview of your license details should appear below the text field.